ronen567/just-the-docs/docs/regularization.md

 \\(\mathbf{w=w(1-\alpha \cdot \lambda)-\alpha \frac{\partial d }{\partial w}C}\\)

 **Conclusions**:  Eq.
 6 shows that the L2 Regularization factor diminishes the resultant weights by a factor of \\(w\alpha\lambda\\).
-The L2 regularization factor includes w as a multipicand, so the reduction of w is decremented as w decrements.
-That will provide smaller weights, but will not zero weights, i.e. will not make sparcy weight matrice.
-Reduced weights restrains overfitting, as large large changes in the input will be translated to less changes in the output.
+The L2 regularization factor includes w as a multipicand, so the shrinkage of w is decremented as w decrements.
+That will provide smaller weights, but will not zero the weights, i.e. will not make sparcy weight matrice.
+Shrinking weights restrains overfitting, as large changes in the input will be translated to less changes in the output.

 ## L1 Regularization